 Try The Technique of Relaxation

-By doing yoga, meditation, deep breathing and tai chi that can relax your mind and also be beneficial for your back.
+By doing yoga, meditation, deep breathing, and tai chi can relax your mind and also be beneficial for your back.
 If you can do a relaxation process then it will help to decrease the strain level.

 Do The Talk Treatment

 Many patients are seen with age-related back pain also have depression and anxiety problems.
 Your changing of emotion does also changes the perception of the pain.
 And the solution is a therapy that can be a helpful part of rehabilitation.

 As we all know, smoking damages the lungs, and it also increases pain in your back.
 A study says that the people who do not smoke have not any kind of back pain in comparison to those who smoke have more probability of age-related back pain.